readywater/divergeweekly/content/blog/1/index.md

 ---

 [[quote]]
-|/A human being becomes human not through the casual convergence of certain biological conditions, but through an act of will and love on the part of other people./
+|_A human being becomes human not through the casual convergence of certain biological conditions, but through an act of will and love on the part of other people._
-|/— Italo Calvino/
+|— Italo Calvino

 Hi Everyone,
 As always, we’ve seen a chaotic week around the world.